wur-bioinformatics/introduction-to-bioinformatics/README.md

 The name given to this citation is GDT_2020.
 The general format for naming should follow a `name_year` style.
 In the case of the example, GDT is short for global distance test, and 2020 was the year of publication.

-Citations should be added as bibtex entries prior to using `{cite}`.
+Citations should be added as BibTex entries prior to using `{cite}`.

 Assuming the previous example has been saved in references.bib, citing can be done using :